Wealth is Always Distributed

 Wealth is not about cash, it is about cash flow – to be wealthy all you really need to do is flow less cash out than in.
 Because of the flowing nature of wealth we need not worry that someone else has it, all we have to do is find a way to the waters edge by producing something that others find valuable enough that they flow cash through us.
 In fact, the worst thing that could happen economically is to set up a system which gives some people incentive to not produce anything.

-13 replies on “Wealth is Always Distributed”
+13 responses to “Wealth is Always Distributed”

 Bravo!
 Excellent analysis, David.
 You’re quite right that others’ wealth can be made to benefit you and me by our own industry (and indeed it does – you and I only get paid because someone out there who has some wealth can make more of it by employing us).